 self.tab.render()

-Let’s try this out this in our guest book.
-To prevent long rants in my guest book, I want a 100-character limit on guest book entries.
+Let’s try this out in our guest book.
+Say we want a 100-character limit on guest book entries to prevent long, incoherent rants from making it in.

 First, switch to the server codebase and add a